 Samsung is lately on a launch spree.
 The brand has launched two M-series devices – Samsung Galaxy M32, and Galaxy M42 5G in the last couple of months in the country.
 The company seems to be gearing up to add another smartphone to the M-series lineup.
-A few moments ago, we spotted a new Galaxy handset with model number SM-M526BR on the Geekbench database.
+A few moments ago, we spotted an upcoming Galaxy handset with model number SM-M526BR on the Geekbench benchmark database.
 Going by the model number, this should be the upcoming Samsung Galaxy M52 5G smartphone.
 Let us take a look at the details revealed via the Geekbench listing.

 Samsung Galaxy M52 5G with Snapdragon 778G appears on Geekbench!

 The upcoming Samsung Galaxy M52 5G has appeared on the Geekbench certification website with model number SM-M526BR.
 The listing reveals a score of 776 points in the single-core test, and 2877 points in the multicore test.
 The benchmark listing further reveals that the upcoming Samsung Galaxy SM-M526BR handset will be powered by an octa-core processor with a 1.80GHz clock frequency, code name ‘lahaina’, and Adreno 642L GPU.